michaelduong/Post/README.md

 Students who complete this project independently are able to:

-#### Part One - Model Objects, Model Controller, Network Controller (HTTP GET), Refresh Control
+#### Part One - Model Object, Model Controller, Refresh Control

-* use URLSession to make asynchronous GET HTTP requests
+* Use URLSession to make asynchronous GET HTTP requests
-* parse JSON data and generate model objects from requests
+* Parse JSON data and generate model objects from requests
-* use closures to execute code when an asynchronous task is complete
+* Use closures to execute code when an asynchronous task is complete
-* use UIRefreshControl to reload data for a table view
+* Use UIRefreshControl to reload data for a table view

 #### Part Two - Alert Controllers, Network Controller (HTTP POST), Paging Requests

-* use URLSession to make asynchronous POST HTTP requests
+* Use URLSession to make asynchronous POST HTTP requests
-* build custom table views that support paging through network requests
+* Build custom table views that support paging through network requests

-## Part One - Model Objects, Model Controller, Network Controller (HTTP GET), Refresh Control

-* use URLSession to make asynchronous GET HTTP requests
-* parse JSON data and generate model objects from requests
-* use closures to execute code when an asynchronous task is complete
-* use UIRefreshControl to reload data for a table view

-Build the network controller, post model object, post controller, and post list view controller.
-Add some polish to the view controller to allow the user to reload posts and know when network requests are happening.
-Focus on the network requests and serializing the data to display posts in the post list view controller.
+---

 ### Network Controller